acrolinx/acrolinx-coding-guidance/topics/logging.md

 Trace is the final frontier.
 The Trace log level is useful for analyzing unusual scenarios.
 Its purpose is diagnostic.
 Include as much information as possible.
-You can even log complete objects and decrypted traffic that went over the wire encrypted like HTTPS requests.
-No special care must be taken to protect credentials or other secrets.
+You can even log complete objects and decrypted traffic like HTTPS requests that went over the wire encrypted.
+You don't have to hide credentials or other secrets.